HongzhengYang/FGRM/README.md

 3. download the dataset

-4. download the pretrained model from [google drive](https://drive.google.com/drive/folders/1-Y63KlYmBsEQp5vz3gm2IjdY8TOvidCA?usp=sharing)
+4. put your pretrained model under appropate path or train the EDL method with run_EDL()

 5. modify the corresponding data path and model path

-6. run main.py to calibrate the model
+6. run run_FGRM() to calibrate the model

 ## Citation